The Wheel of Persuasion is created by Bart Schutz, founder, and stakeholder of award-winning optimization agency Online Dialogue.

 “It’s simply an overview of more than 200 Online Persuasion Techniques; practical & proven” (Bart Schutz)

 Your customer is a brain.
 Persuading customers = influencing brains.
-The more you understand your customers’ brain, the more you will outperform your competitors.
+The more you understand your customers’ brains, the more you will outperform your competitors.
 To give you that edge, ‘The Wheel’ is filled with scientific insights on the psychology of conversion (insights from behavioral economics, consumer psychology, neuromarketing, etc.).

-And there’s more; digital analytics (or ‘big data’ if you like), online A/B-testing, multivariate testing and RTD have created a ‘World Wide Valhalla’ of insights for everyone.
+And there’s more; digital analytics (or ‘big data’ if you like), online A/B-testing, multivariate testing, and RTD have created a ‘World Wide Valhalla’ of insights for everyone.
 Now everyone can acquire knowledge about our own, and our customers’, irrational brains.
 Testing it in a realistic setting, while measuring loads of influencing factors.
 These online tests will prove and provide the dependencies of the scientific insights, and probably come up with new insights as well…

 We hope the Wheel will be interesting and useful to you.
-Please use all the scientific insights, online persuasion tips and online test results from it!
+Please use all the scientific insights, online persuasion tips, and online test results from it!
 And do you like the companies that share all these test results?
 Are you all for sharing this kind of information?
 Will you share your tests and results too?